BDC Hamburger Icon

 Bottom LineBottom line

-Leveraging critical KPIs for warehouses — including inventory accuracy, efficiency of receiving, picking and packing costs, inventory turnover and customer cycle order time — will help warehouse managers run a cost-efficient, streamlined warehouse that keeps inventory moving smoothly and customers satisfied.
+Leveraging critical KPIs for warehouses, including inventory accuracy, receiving efficiency, picking and packing costs, inventory turnover and customer cycle order time, will help warehouse managers run a cost-efficient, streamlined warehouse that keeps inventory moving smoothly and customers satisfied.

 Best practices for measuring warehouse KPIs

-• Identify the most relevant KPIs to meet those goals.
-If your goal is to improve receiving operations, you might track receiving costs, productivity and accuracy.
+• Identify the most relevant KPIs to meet those goals: If your goal is to improve receiving operations, you might track receiving costs, productivity and accuracy.
+Dube recommended benchmarking performance against industry standards, with consideration to your warehouse’s operational scale and scope.
 Once you’ve met your initial goal and your established KPIs are no longer relevant, replace them with those you need to meet current goals.

 Did you find this content helpful?